tdgroot/ansible-workstation-common/README.md

-Fedora Workstation Common
+Workstation Common
 =================================

-Common tasks for installing and configuring Fedora Workstation.
+Common tasks for installing and configuring Fedora Workstation and MacOS.

 Requirements
 ------------